 Section 10.6 ACTION ON PETITION.

 SUBMISSION TO THE VOTERS.
-When a recall petition has been finally determined as sufficient, the Board of Aldermen shall at its next regular meeting after receipt of such final determination,.fix a date for holding the election at the next legally available election date.
+When a recall petition has been finally determined as sufficient, the Board of Aldermen shall at its next regular meeting after receipt of such final determination, announce that the recall petition will be submitted to the voters at the next general municipal election.

 WITHDRAWAL OF PETITIONS.
-A recall petition may be withdrawn at any time prior to the ballot certification date established by the St. Louis County Election Board by filing with the City Clerk a notice of withdrawal signed by at least four (4) members of the petitioners' committee.
+A recall petition may be withdrawn at any time prior to the ballot certification date established by the St. Louis County Board of Elections by filing with the City Clerk a notice of withdrawal signed by at least four (4) members of the petitioners' committee.
 Upon the filing of such notice of withdrawal, the petition shall have no further force or effect and proceedings thereon shall be terminated.

 Section 10.7 RESULTS OF RECALL ELECTION.